 Out of stock for ordering This report shines the spotlight on the critical issues and services for Americans with serious mental illnesses (SMI) and serious emotional disturbances (SED), and the importance of concerted efforts by the federal government to address their needs.
 The report presents the current status of federal activities and a summary of advances in the care and treatment of people with SMI and SED.
 The report describes key advances in research and strategies to improve services to these individuals based on presentations given by the Interdepartmental Serious Mental Illness Coordinating Committee (ISMICC) members at the first ISMICC meeting.
 Publication ID PEP17-ISMICC-RTC Publication Date December 2017 Format Report More like this Criminal Justice Download The Way Forward: Federal Action for a System That Works for All People Living With SMI and SED PDF 4.16 MB Find Related Information Audience HHS Staff Policymakers Public Health Professionals Public Officials Regulators Population Group People in the Criminal Justice System People in the Juvenile Justice System People with Mental Health Problems as Population Group Series Criminal Justice You May Also Be Interested In The Way Forward: Federal Action for a System That Works for All People Living With SMI and SED and Their Families and Caregivers – Executive Summary This Executive Summary to the 2017 report to Congress shines the spotlight on the critical issues and services for Americans with serious mental illnesses (SMI) and serious emotional disturbances (SED).
 The 2017 report to congress represents the starting point in a five-year process of improving the lives of people with SMI and SED.
 This 8-page summary delineates the five focus areas, each with 8-10 recommendations.
 These recommendations are from the non-federal members and represent common areas in which federal partners and stakeholders can work together to implement over the next five years.
 The National Tribal Behavioral Health Agenda This report presents a first-of-its-kind collaborative tribal-federal blueprint for improving the behavioral health of American Indians and Alaska Natives.
 This was developed in response to calls from tribal leaders for improved collaboration with federal agencies to address the behavioral health of their communities.
 Crisis Intervention Team (CIT) Methods for Using Data to Inform Practice: This guide helps local systems use data to implement Crisis Intervention Team programs that can improve the safety and effectiveness of law enforcement response to people experiencing behavioral health crises.
 It provides information about building necessary partnerships, documenting program activities, identifying key metrics, establishing data collection processes, analyzing and reporting data, using data to improve programs, and expanding capacity to collect and use data.
 The guide is a companion to Practice Guidelines: Core Elements in Responding to Mental Health Crises.
-Principles of Community-based Behavioral Health Services for Justice-involved Individuals: A Research-based Guide This guide provides information and practices that behavioral health providers can implement in their daily practice with patients or clients who are involved in the criminal justice system.
 Parity of Mental Health and Substance Use Benefits with Other Benefits: Using Your Employer-Sponsored Health Plan to Cover Services This resource describes the Mental Health Parity and Addiction Equity Act of 2008 for people with employer-sponsored health plans who need treatment for mental and/or substance use disorders.
 It discusses how to file a claim, the denial of a claim and the appeals process.
 Sequential Intercept Model Trifold Brochure This brochure provides an overview of the Sequential Intercept Model (SIM).
 The SIM is a strategic planning tool that helps communities better understand the gaps and resources they have in helping those with mental illness or substance use disorders who are in the criminal justice system.
+Data Collection Across the Sequential Intercept Model (SIM): Essential Measures This manual provides a starting place for jurisdictions looking to use data to better understand and improve the outcomes of people with mental and/or substance use disorders who come into contact with the criminal justice system.